MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Windows Search settings

-If the search settings in Windows are not set to cover all drives, you will receive the following warning when using the Windows Search plugin:
+If the indexing settings for Windows Search are not set to cover all drives, you will receive the following warning when using the Windows Search plugin:

 ![PowerToys Run Indexer Warning](../images/pt-run-indexer-warning.png)